MichaelHDesigns/tree/README.md

 - **Express** for the backend (located in the `/backend` folder)
 - The data is saved in the `/data` folder in JSON format.

-## Project Structure

-- `/src`: Contains all the React components, including the Home page, User List, and individual user details.
-- `/backend`: Contains the server (Express) setup and API routes for handling data operations.
-- `/data`: Stores user data in JSON format.

 ## Getting Started

 ### Clone the Repository